justeat/NLog.StructuredLogging.Json/README.md

 logger.ExtendedInfo("Order received");
 ```

+The last is prefered as it is simplest.

 ### Logging data from exceptions

-If exceptions are logged with `ExtendedException` then the name-value pairs in [the exception's data collection](https://msdn.microsoft.com/en-us/library/system.exception.data.aspx) are recorded.
+If exceptions are logged with `ExtendedException`, then the name-value pairs in [the exception's data collection](https://msdn.microsoft.com/en-us/library/system.exception.data.aspx) are recorded.

 e.g. where we do: